 - Obtaining dismissal for lack of personal jurisdiction of former Argentine Secretary of Intelligence from suit alleging breach of contract, defamation and conspiracy;

-- Serving as local counsel assisting the trial team that obtained a $7 million verdict for the improper publication of a private sex tape.
+- Serving as local counsel for a trial team that obtained a $7 million verdict for the improper publication of a private sex tape.

-In 2011, Mr. Mazer became a member of the New York City Bar Association’s Transportation Committee and in 2013 was appointed its Chairman.
+Mr. Mazer has been a member of the NYC Bar Association’s Transportation Committee since 2011 and was its Chairman from 2013 to 2016.
 Between 2004 and 2007, he was a member of the Association’s Corrections Committee, and was Chairman of the sub-committee on prison libraries.
 He was a member of the Association’s Housing Court Committee from 2000 to 2003.
 He is also a member of the Federal Bar Council and the American Bar Association.